miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderamgrnode/README.md

 	* Clean up the repos,
 	* Set the VM.Swapiness to cloudera recommendation - _Moved to start up script - Design/Security Issue - [Refer here](https://github.com/docker/docker/issues/5703)_
 	* Start the CMS Database - It configures itself using `initialize_embedded_db.sh` and populates `/etc/cloudera-scm-server/db.properties`
-		* This default postgres DB should be configurable if you pass on the necessary conf file and then start the DB
+		* The default postgres DB should be configurable if you pass on the necessary conf file and then start the DB
 	* Expose the necessary ports ( there is a whole lot of them )
 	* Start SSHD
 * Build the image

+The cloudera manager gui is configured with the default uid `admin` and password `admin`.

 Known Issues: